Damping Constant Solution

 How to calculate Damping Constant?

-The Damping Constant formula is defined as In damped seismographs, this term is by definition equal to one-half the ratio of the damping resistance (force per unit velocity) to the moving mass.
-It has the dimensions of a frequency is calculated using Damping Constant = Damping Torque*Disc Angular Speed.
-To calculate Damping Constant, you need Damping Torque d) & Disc Angular Speed d).
+The Damping Constant formula is defined as the proportionality factor between the damping torque and the angular speed of the disc.
+It essentially quantifies how much the rotational motion is damped due to friction or other resistive forces is calculated using Damping Constant = Damping Torque/Disc Angular Speed.
+To calculate Damping Constant, you need Damping Torque (T) & Disc Angular Speed d).
 With our tool, you need to enter the respective value for Damping Torque & Disc Angular Speed and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know